 Relaxation – The main goal of this massage is to fully relax.
-Therapists would typically use long strokes that create a nice overall flow over the whole body and may target a few trigger points if you want that.
+Therapists would typically use long strokes that create a nice overall flow for the whole body and may target a few trigger points if you want that.

 When you book your Swedish relaxation massage, you can enjoy a rejuvenated sense of being.
 Massages are scientifically proven to enhance concentration and improve productivity.
-You can also enjoy an improvement in skin tone and appearance, and some people have reported an increase in flexibility post-massage.
+You can also enjoy an improvement in skin tone and appearance due to improved blood circulation.
+Some people have reported an increase in flexibility post-massage.
 Using a variety of approaches, a full body Relaxation massage most commonly consists of long soft strokes directed towards the heart to improve circulation, as well as harder chops and kneading to tackle those pesky knots in your back and neck.

 As well as reducing physical and emotional stress, a Relaxation massage may also temporarily lower blood pressure and help manage stress-related afflictions, leading to a small immunity boost – take that, green juice!
-This massage also stimulates the release of hormones, which are the happy chemicals that promote a feeling of well-being.
+This massage also stimulates the release of positive brain chemicals that promote a feelings of well-being.
 This is why people report feeling happier, lighter and more focused, energised or productive after their massage.

 Still a bit unsure of which to go for?
-The lovely Savanna summarises the difference between Relaxation and Deep Tissue below:
+The lovely Savanna, Blys Head Therapist, summarises the difference between Relaxation and Deep Tissue below:

 Things to remember